-NOAA will utilize a number of ground station networks for telemetry and data acquisition for SWFO-L1 centered on NOAA's ground station network which includes the Wallops Command and Data Acquisition Station (WCDAS) at Wallops, Virginia, Fairbanks Command and Data Acquisition Station (FCDAS) at Fairbanks, Alaska, and the Consolidated Backup (CBU) facility at Fairmont, West Virginia.
-NOAA is also investigating the use of ground stations by other agencies (NASA, Air Force) and international partner organizations.
-In December 2022, NOAA signed an agreement with Japan's National Institute of Information and Communications Technology (NICT) for cooperation to develop and implement an international ground network to support collection and distribution of operational data from space-based space weather missions, including but not limited to the NESDIS Space Weather Follow-on (SWFO) L1 mission.
-In January 2024, NOAA signed a similar agreement with Korea's Radio Research Agency (RRA) to cooperate on operational space weather, including but not limited to the NESDIS Space Weather Follow-on (SWFO) L1 mission.
+NOAA has developed a complete and resilient SWFO Antenna Network (SAN) for 24/7 telemetry and data acquisition for SWFO-L1 with three primary and three backup stations.
+In addition to NOAA's ground station network which includes the Wallops Command and Data Acquisition Station (WCDAS) at Wallops, Virginia, Fairbanks Command and Data Acquisition Station (FCDAS) at Fairbanks, Alaska, and the Consolidated Backup (CBU) facility at Fairmont, West Virginia, NOAA has two stations in Southern Europe and two stations in Australia/New Zealand for a total of six stations.

+NOAA is also investigating the use of ground stations by other agencies (NASA, Air Force).
+The agency has also entered into agreements with international partner organizations to sustain the RealTime Solar Wind network (RTSWnet) originally developed for ACE and DSCOVR.
+Participating organizations include NICT (Japan), KASA (Korea), University of Kiel and DLR (both in Germany).
+In December 2022, NOAA signed an agreement with Japan's National Institute of Information and Communications Technology (NICT) for cooperation to develop and implement an international ground network to support collection and distribution of operational data from space-based space weather missions, including but not limited to the NESDIS SWFO-L1 mission.
+In January 2024, NOAA signed a similar agreement with Korea's Radio Research Agency (RRA) to cooperate on operational space weather, including but not limited to SWFO-L1.

-The coronal images and solar wind data acquired by SWFO-L1 and CCOR on GOES-U will be downlinked to the tracking station of the ground networks and then transferred to OSPO's NSOF.
+The coronal images and solar wind data acquired by SWFO-L1 and CCOR-1 on GOES-19 will be downlinked to the tracking station of the ground networks and then transferred to OSPO's NSOF.
 SWPC will process the data and images, generate data products, and distribute them directly to operational users.
-NCEI will archive data products and make them available to retrospective users.
+NCEI will archive the SWPC and its own retrospective (science-based) data products and make both types available to retrospective users.

-11 ACTIONS AND/OR RECOMMENDATIONS FOR CONSIDERATION BY CGMS PLENARY SESSION
+10 ACTIONS AND/OR RECOMMENDATIONS FOR CONSIDERATION BY CGMS PLENARY SESSION

-NOAA has no actions or recommendations for consideration by the CGMS-52 Plenary Session.
+NOAA has no actions or recommendations for consideration by the CGMS-53 Plenary Session.

-12 CONCLUSIONS
+11 CONCLUSIONS